Minkowski space: Tangent vectors

 This definition is equivalent to the definition given above under a canonical isomorphism.

-For some purposes it is desirable to identify tangent vectors at a point p with displacement vectors at p, which is, of course, admissible by essentially the same canonical identification.
+For some purposes, it is desirable to identify tangent vectors at a point p with displacement vectors at p, which is, of course, admissible by essentially the same canonical identification.
 The identifications of vectors referred to above in the mathematical setting can correspondingly be found in a more physical and explicitly geometrical setting in Misner, Thorne & Wheeler (1973).
-They offer various degree of sophistication (and rigor) depending on which part of the material one chooses to read.
+They offer various degrees of sophistication (and rigor) depending on which part of the material one chooses to read.